Theo-D/holbertonschool-simple_shell/README.md

-#### How is the distinction between builtins and executables is handled:
+#### How the distinction between builtins and executables is handled:
 ![execution_of_builtin_or_executable](https://github.com/user-attachments/assets/10e9e1af-b4c6-4553-9a0b-db07f60fced0)

-#### In case of commande refering to an executable; the process of forking, executing and waiting ofr the child:
+#### In case of command refering to an executable; the process of forking, executing and waiting ofr the child:
 ![forkexecvewait](https://github.com/user-attachments/assets/e2179b67-691b-4426-9807-bb001a0093ef)